US considers leaving smaller number of troops in Afghanistan

 “I’m interested in reducing our force presence,” Esper said, so that some portion of the troops now based in Afghanistan can be reallocated to other parts of the world to bolster U.S. preparedness for potential conflict with China or Russia.
 Esper has said he is reviewing U.S. military missions worldwide to determine how many can be reallocated in that manner.

-The top U.S. commander for Afghanistan, Gen. Scott Miller, was to brief members of Congress on the progress in the 18-year war during a closed session later Wednesday.
+The top U.S. commander for Afghanistan, Gen. Scott Miller, was to brief members of Congress on the progress in the war during a closed session later Wednesday.